officialnochill/WSA-QUICKINSTALL/README.md

 Now just double click any APK you want and it should install instantly.

-Credits to (https://github.com/99fk) for bat to exe and remixicon.com for the Android logo.
+Credits to (https://github.com/99fk) for bat to exe, HarshalKudale for making the same script before me and remixicon.com for the Android logo.